bluepayment-plugin/magento-2.x-plugin/AUTOPAY.md

 Plugin is based on default Magento_Luma theme, but it should work on any other theme if you meet the following requirements:
 - Layout `default.xml` must contain block `head.additional` available and all children must be printed in template.
 It's reqlated to load required JS SDK.
 - Layout `catalog_product_view.xml` must contain block `addtocart.shortcut.buttons.additional` and children must be printed in template related to block (`<?= $block->getChildHtml('', true) ?>`) - suggested is to put it after "Add to cart" button.
-In this place button "Pay with AutoPay" will be rendered.
+In this place button "Pay with Autopay" will be rendered.
 - Product page (also layout `catalog_product_view.xml` and related template) must contain default magento JS - at least: `jquery` `uiComponent` `Magento_Customer/js/customer-data` `mage/url` `Magento_Ui/js/modal/alert` which are used for correct working of APC button.
 - Layout `checkout_cart_index.xml` should contain block `checkout.cart.shortcut.buttons` - to show APC button in cart.